jasbanza/convert-bech32-address/README.md

 ### Usage:
-- include the 3 javascript source files in the "lib" folder.
+- include the 3 javascript source files found in the `src` folder.
-- calling the function: `lookup(address,prefix)` (found in `address.js`) will generate an address with a prefix derived from the source address
+- calling the function: `lookup(address,prefix)` (found in `src\address.js`) will generate an address with a prefix derived from the source address

 ### Example:
 - Git clone this repo, and open `test.html` in your browser.